aracred/bot/README.md

 You'll need a service to host this bot 💆‍♀️ but do not despair!
 There's an easy, already configured way of doing this by deploying it to heroku!
 Just go through these steps:

-- Create a new heroku app and link it to github
+- Create a new Heroku app and link it to GitHub
 - Search for the repo and connect it
 - Enable "automatic deploys" for the app
 - BONUS: If you want to be able to run this bot 24/7, you can add link your billing info to Heroku, and will give you a 1000 hours for free, enough for a bot instance.